AmanKumarBhamboo/portfolio/README.md

 ## Deployment

-Deployed on Vercel.
-The `vercel.json` rewrites `/api/*` to the serverless function and all other routes to `index.html` for SPA support.
+Deployed on Vercel. `vercel.json` rewrites `/api/*` to the serverless function and all other routes to `index.html` for SPA support.